 The album producer was Bill Randle (1923-2004), an influential Cleveland radio broadcaster, that TIME Magazine called him the top disc jockey in the U.S.A. in the mid-1950s.

-In January of 1956, Randle was the disc jockey who introduced Elvis Presley for the first time on national television on"Stage Show" on CBS-TV.
+Elvis Presley for the first time on national television on"Stage Show" on CBS-TV.
 That night Elvis sang "Shake, Rattle and Roll/ Flip, Flop and Fly" and "I Got A Woman."

-Five years later, In 1961, Bill Randle produced a massive 10 LP box set titled The Shaker Heritage.
+Five years later, in 1961, Bill Randle produced a massive 10 LP box set titled The Shaker Heritage.
 The cover art for the LP set (shown above) was by Tom Wilson, later known for his Ziggy comic strip.

 Read more about Bill Randle in the new edition of this book: